-You are going to need a food processer (affiliate link) for this recipe.
-However, if you don't have a food processer, you could do it in a blender in smaller batches.
+You are going to need a food processor (affiliate link) for this recipe.
+However, if you don't have a food processor, you could do it in a blender in smaller batches.
 I also recommend getting this Scoop n' drain spoon (affiliate link).
-I recently bought it from my friend's Pampered Chef party and it's life altering!
+I recently bought it from my friend's Pampered Chef party and it's life-altering!
 It's also great for scooping perogies!

 👪 Serving Size

 This recipe makes 6 servings but I always triple it, as my family is crazy for it!
 You can double or triple the recipe by simply clicking on the blue serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.

 Store this soup for up to 4 days in a sealed container in the fridge.
 This soup freezes well for up to 3 months.